Skip to main content

 Adults are about 25 inches tall with grey wings, white to grey underside, black back and crown.
 Eyes are red and the legs are yellow-green, except during breeding season when they turn pink.
 As the name implies, this Heron feeds primarily from dusk to dawn, in doing so it avoids direct competition with other Herons in the same area, which feed during the day.

-Roseate Spoonbill - Ajaia ajaja
+Roseate Spoonbill - Platalea ajaja

 A Roseate Spoonbill caught a fish for dinner!
-Roseate Spoonbill in a Florida marsh.Spoonbills in flight
+Roseate Spoonbill in a Florida marsh.
+Spoonbills in flight

 Juvenile Roseate Spoonbills have a white beak, an adults beak is grey.
-Adults have a bald head with a greenish tinge that turns a golden hue during the breeding phase.
+Adults have a bald head with a greenish tinge that turns a buffy golden hue during the breeding phase.

 The Roseate Spoonbill with its pink color is sometimes mistaken for the Flamingo, as both birds have a diet which includes the small crustaceans that give their feathers the pink color.